Jone5s/School-projects/Schoolprogram/README.md

 It has a lot of debugging messages about constructos and desctructors.
 The code has few comments as I named the classes and functions in a way that you get a good idea of what it does.
 The variable, function and class names are in finnish as well as the comments.

+To compile and run it I used visual studio 2019